oschwengers/bakta/README.md

 $ bakta genome.fasta
 ```

-Additionally, for a system-wide setup, the database can be copied to the Bakta base directory:
+For system-wide setups, the database can also be copied to the Bakta base directory:

 ```bash
 $ cp -r db/ <bakta-installation-dir>